Ad92La/Studies-Training/README.md

 # Studies-Training
-Simple Repository to gather all the stuff during my bachelor-degree.
+Simple Repository to gather all the stuff during my bachelor-studies.
 Trainings-Repository.